mveteanu/HLE_PDF/readme.md

 Note: Some mathematical formulas may not be properly escaped or rendered.

+## Quick glimpse: HLE.PDF

+For a quick glimpse / download of all the questions, check out the file [](hle.pdf)

 ## Source

 The original Parquet file comes from the Humanity's Last Exam dataset, available at: